replicated-demos/katacoda-scenarios/troubleshoot-kubecon/preflight/step4.md

 ## Custom Resource Definitions

-`preflight` checks can be used to verify that `CustomResourceDefinition`s are present on the cluster.
+`preflight` checks can be used to verify that a critical (or not-so critical, whatever) `CustomResourceDefinition` is present on the cluster.

-As an exercise, use the template provided in [troubleshoot.sh documentation](https://troubleshoot.sh/docs/analyze/crd/){open} to verify the existence of the `crontabs.stable.example.com` `CustomResourceDefinition`
+As an exercise, with the template provided below, use [troubleshoot.sh documentation](https://troubleshoot.sh/docs/analyze/){open} to verify the existence of the `crontabs.stable.example.com` `CustomResourceDefinition`

 ````
 apiVersion: troubleshoot.sh/v1beta2